simsoll/frontend-first-assignment/handover.md

  * You Don't Have to Abolish Capital Letters, But Sometimes It Helps (Make your design accessible.
 If you’re  hoping to appeal to a wide audience, avoid over-styling.
 Reduce your design to its most essential elements.)
  * Imitation is the Highest From of Flattery: Bauhaus is Everywhere (When you see a great graphic idea, be inspired)

-Based on the target audience and the primary use of the site, the goal of the design should be to have a simple and intuitive navigation, which enables the user to be productive and quickly solve the task at hand.
-The design should not draw the user in and keep him/her on the site, as both the construction workers and administration people main tasks using the website should take a very short period of time.
+Based on the target audience and the primary use of the site, the goal of the design will be to have a simple and intuitive navigation, which enables the user to be productive and quickly solve the task at hand.
+The design should not draw the user in and keep him/her on the site, as both the construction workers and administration people main tasks using the website should not take very long time.

 The design should also support that the construction workers often will be outdoors when using the website - sometimes maybe in under bad weather conditions and while having cold, dirty or wet fingers.